3x X 2

 While 3 x 2 is a simple equation, understanding its underlying principles allows us to tackle more complex calculations.
 Let's consider some extensions:

 • Multiplication with Larger Numbers: The same principles apply when multiplying larger numbers.
-For example, 15 x 4 can be visualized as fifteen groups of four objects each, or four groups of fifteen.
+As an example, 15 x 4 can be visualized as fifteen groups of four objects each, or four groups of fifteen.
 The repeated addition method becomes less practical here, highlighting the power and efficiency of understanding the multiplicative concept itself.

 • Algebraic Expressions: Multiplication is fundamental to algebraic expressions.
 The expression 3x represents 3 multiplied by an unknown quantity, x.
 Understanding multiplication's fundamental principles lays the groundwork for solving algebraic equations and understanding variables.